 The issue here is that MSPs are yet to implement a standard onboarding process for every single client.
 But, come to think of it, that wouldn’t be possible since clients are not the same.
 Each one comes with their own individual needs and capabilities.

 Now, to introduce such clients to your range of tech services, you need a well-streamlined onboarding framework.
-And that takes structured planning, as well as keen analysis of all the critical variables.
+And that takes structured planning, as well as a keen analysis of all the critical variables.

 Gather Basic Client Details